uchiharizvi/Design-Patterns-In-Java/src/creational/abstract_factory/readme.md

 ## When to Use Factory Method Over Abstract Factory

-1. **Simple Requirements**: Use Factory Method if you need to create only one product type (e.g., a specific type of Product object).
+1. **Simple Requirements**: Use Factory Method if you need to create only one productConcrete type (e.g., a specific type of Product object).
 2.	**Less Complexity**: Factory Method is easier to implement and understand.
 Abstract Factory adds complexity by introducing families of products and multiple creation methods.
 3. **No Dependency Between Products**: If the products are unrelated and don’t require compatibility (e.g., creating Button and TextField independently), a Factory Method is sufficient.